 Daniel had refused to allow himself to descend into panic.
 What good would that do him?
 He knew what was coming and he knew that fighting against a certainty was just plain stupid.

-At the time, Daniel had wondered exactly how randomly those names had been generated seeing as those selected were scientists, surgeons, engineers and those of a similar ilk, while only a small minority were those who were homeless or jobless or whose skill set may be deemed useless to a closed community.
+At the time, Daniel had wondered exactly how randomly those names had been generated seeing as those selected seemed to be mostly made up of scientists, surgeons, engineers and those of a similar ilk, while only a small minority were those who were homeless or jobless or whose skill set may be deemed useless to a closed community.
 It didn’t matter though, not really.
 He knew that they would need those kinds of people when it came to rebuilding society and that the lottery was just to give the illusion of fairness.

 Finishing his cornflakes, Daniel sat for a moment listening to the television as the newsreader continued her minute-to-minute update.